krigjo25/webapp-Home-vupy/README.md

 ###   License
 The project's licensing information can be found in the separate [LICENSE](./license) file.

+##  Summary

+During the project i have faced some challanges to solve.

 ###   Model Implementation
 Challenges were encountered during the implementation of the data model, specifically related to the API interactions.